caspergrl/GT-UX-UI-Dec2022-June2023/18-week/02-lesson.md

 A difficult concept for students to understand is that you can use pixels along with percentages and fraction units depending on the layout you are trying to achieve.

+## SLIDE 19
+There are many ways to specificy the width of a grid: pixels, percentages or fraction units

+## SLIDE 20
 ### Fraction Units

 Fraction units specify the space taken up by each row.
 Fraction units are calculated with how much space is left in your container and what fraction of the space the element should take up.

+## SLIDE 21
 Fraction units are specified using arbitrary numbers:

 1fr, for example, is the normal unit of measurement.